 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-At the close of the most recent fiscal year, assets of the District Attorney of the Seventh Judicial District exceeded liabilities by \$53,952.
-The District Attorney of the Seventh Judicial District's net position reflects its investment in capital assets (e.g., equipment), less any related debt used to acquire those assets that is still outstanding is more than the total net position.
+At the close of the most recent fiscal year, liabilities of the District Attorney of the Sixth Judicial District exceeded assets by \$137,025.
+Approximately 1% of the District Attorney of the Sixth Judicial District's net position reflects its investment in capital assets (e.g., equipment), less any related debt used to acquire those assets that is still outstanding.
 These assets are not available for future spending.

-An additional portion of the District Attorney of the Seventh Judicial District's net position represents resources that are subject to external restrictions (e.g., debt service).
-The balance in unrestricted net position is affected by two factors: 1) resources expended, over time, by the District Attorney of the Seventh Judicial District to acquire capital assets from sources other than internally generated funds (i.e., debt), and 2) required depreciation on assets.
+An additional portion of the District Attorney of the Sixth Judicial District's net position represents resources that are subject to external restrictions (e.g., debt service).
+The balance in unrestricted net position is affected by two factors: 1) resources expended, over time, by the District Attorney of the Sixth Judicial District to acquire capital assets from sources other than internally generated funds (i.e., debt), and 2) required depreciation on assets.